RP Photonics logo

 It is also possible to calculate the evolution of both the population densities and the optical powers, e.g., in order to model the laser dynamics of a Q-switched laser.
 The set of differential equations then includes the rate equations for the populations as well as dynamical equations for the optical powers.

 In many situations, it is possible and convenient to derive equations for spatially averaged population densities.
-In the case of a simple level scheme, the population of the gain medium is then described with a single variable, which is directly related to the laser gain.
+In the case of a simple level scheme, the population in the gain medium is then described with a single variable, which is directly related to the laser gain.
 This variable can then be used e.g. as a dynamic variable in the dynamic equations for population (or gain) and laser intensity, as discussed in the article on laser dynamics.

 Limitations of Rate Equation Modeling